 Patients are waiting longer for cancer treatment

 Services continue to operate significantly below the standard of 62 days from urgent referral to starting cancer treatment.
-In the quarter ending March 2024, only 70% of eligible people received treatment within 62 days, compared to 85% in March 2018.
+In the quarter ending in September 2024, only 72% of eligible people received treatment within 62 days, compared to 83% in September 2019.
 The 95% target for this measure has not been met since 2012.

 A&E waiting times continue to increase